-In all cases where members have not belonged to a registered South African medical scheme or allowed a break in cover of more than three months, and who are older than 35 years (read the section about how we apply late-joiner penalties).
+In all cases where members have not been a member of a registered South African medical scheme or allowed a break in cover of more than three months.
+It also applies to members who are older than 35 years.
+Read the section about how we apply late-joiner penalties.